-I've always loved hiking and the outdoors so most of my work is based in the natural world--landscapes, seascapes, macro/close-ups of flowers, leaves, and tree bark, as well as abstracts created from my macro images.
-I live near Sedona, Arizona and I’m amazed at the stunning beauty of the Red Rock Country area as well as the surrounding southwest region.
-One of the definitions of the word sacred is "worthy of or regarded with reverence, awe, or respect.”
+I've always loved hiking and the outdoors so most of my work is based in the natural world--landscapes, seascapes, and macro/close-ups of flowers, leaves, rocks, and driftwood, as well as abstracts created from my macro images.
+I live in the town of Cottonwood near Sedona, Arizona and I’m amazed at the stunning beauty of the Red Rock Country area as well as the surrounding southwest region.
+One of the definitions of the word “sacred” is "worthy of or regarded with reverence, awe, or respect.”
 In this sense, I consider these beautiful natural areas as sacred ground.
-I feel a very strong spiritual connection to the land so my artwork comes from a place of profound reverence and appreciation for this beautiful planet Earth.
+I feel a strong spiritual connection to the land so my artwork comes from a place of profound reverence and appreciation for this beautiful planet Earth.

 After I retired from the Air Force I went back to work in residential construction for about 6 years until I injured my back and had to quit doing that kind of heavy physical work.
 The good news is that I was then able to dive back into photography full time--digital photography in particular.
 I always felt constrained by the limitations of film photography so I was very excited when digital photography matured and evolved beyond the limitations of film.
 I love the ease, control, and creative freedom that digital photography provides.
 My wife and I moved to Maine and lived there for about 10 years and during that time I developed a keen interest in using very wide angle lenses and stitching multiple images together to create panoramic landscapes.
 I was never quite satisfied with single images--they felt incomplete to me and I wanted to capture the entire spacious scene that I found to be so awe inspiring.
 At the same time, I began using various high dynamic range (HDR) software to capture all the beautiful details that had previously been hidden in the bright clouds or dark shadows--to create an image that is more natural looking and more closely matches what the human eye sees.
 Then, several years ago, I started experimenting with digital artistic effects, looking for a way to create more artistically expressive images.
 I had this vision in my head and I was never satisfied with simple individual filter effects.
 So, after a great deal of trial and error, I developed a process using several filter effects and image adjustments applied multiple times.
 I normally spend many hours on the computer perfecting each image.

-I use high quality lenses and a high quality/high resolution/high pixel count digital camera.
-As a consequence, combined with stitching multiple images together, and as an interesting side effect of the digital artistic effect, I'm able to offer very large prints--many of my panoramic landscapes are available in sizes up to 96 in x 48 in (8 feet x 4 feet).
+I use high quality lenses and a high resolution digital camera.
+As a consequence, combined with stitching multiple images together, and as an interesting side effect of the digital artistic effect, I'm able to offer very large prints--my panoramic landscapes are available in sizes up to 96” x 48” (8 feet x 4 feet).
 I also enjoy creating artistic abstract images from my macro and close-up photos of leaves, rocks, and driftwood.
-I consider myself a photographic artist--my primary purpose is always to create something beautiful and to communicate the feeling of awe and wonder that I feel when I witness the incredible beauty of the natural world.
+Because my wife is a quilt and fiber artist, I got interested in using my abstract images for fabric design and you can see my fabrics online at Spoonflower.
+I consider myself a photographic artist--my primary purpose is always to create something beautiful and to communicate my feeling of awe and wonder when I explore and photograph the incredible spacious beauty of the natural world.